 Something like this:

-Patterns are not something that we build our applications toward, they are recurring solutions to common problems, and so therefore they are very often observed after they have already been implemented in an application.
-We must strive to describe what we have in terms of the patterns that already exist.
-Because if we don’t even take the time to look around and reuse patterns that are already in existence, then we will end up ruining the whole point of having patterns, which is to allow software engineers to communicate design without having to specify everything in excruciating detail.
+The key takeaway here is that design patterns are not something we construct our applications around.
+They are existing solutions that we observe and incorporate after they have been implemented in an application.
+As developers, we need to strive to describe what we have using the patterns that already exist.
+This is crucial because if we fail to recognize and reuse existing patterns, we risk losing the main purpose of having patterns in the first place.
+That purpose being: to allow software engineers to communicate design without having to specify everything in painstaking detail.

 Loved the article?
 Hated it?
 Didn’t even read it?